jan25/sandbox-2020/sudoku/sudoku/README.md

 - ~~Remove '0' number from empty cells~~
 - Highlight cell when dragging to drop
-- end of game: blinking numbers with 'Well Done' message.
-Also, with 'new game' button
+- ~~end of game: blinking numbers with 'Well Done' message.
+Also, with 'new game' button~~
-- Put numbers strip on all 4 sides of grid
+- ~~Put numbers strip on all 4 sides of grid~~
+- Info dialog
 - Implement generator logic
 - Mobile site support